The most radical, subversive cop comedy in history is ‘Reno 911’—and it’s back to mock cops even more

 Whoops.

 It’s a darkly funny start for the rebooted series, which signed off from Comedy Central in 2009.
-But as far as previewing what lies ahead, this scene is no misdirect.
-The seventh season is indeed chockful of equally trenchant, finger-on-the-pulse commentary on police in modern America.
+But as far as previewing what lies ahead, it’s no misdirect.
+The seventh season is indeed chockful of equally trenchant, finger-on-the-pulse commentary about police in modern America.
 While the race factor may be a bit more pronounced in the new episodes, though, it’s not a late-breaking bid for wokeness.

 Ever since it arrived in 2003, Reno 911 has always been the most radical, subversive cop comedy on TV.

-“Because all the dumb shit we do, I don’t think anyone ever noticed that we’ve been talking about all of this stuff for like 17 years,” co-creator Thomas Lennon says over a Zoom call with Yarbrough and costar Niecy Nash.
+“Because of all the dumb shit we do, I don’t think anyone ever noticed that we’ve been talking about all of this stuff for like 17 years,” cocreator Thomas Lennon says over a Zoom call with Yarbrough and costar Niecy Nash.
 “But either no one noticed or no one cared.”

-Anyone paying attention, though, would have to work hard to miss that Reno 911 is the one cop comedy where all the jokes stem from the police being utterly terrible at their jobs.
-On a good day, the officers of Reno PD are incompetent but well-intentioned buffoons; on a bad day, their goofery is laced with malice.
+Anyone watching, though, would’ve had to work pretty hard to notice that Reno 911 is the one cop comedy where all the jokes stem from the police being utterly terrible at their jobs.
+On a good day, these officers are incompetent but well-intentioned buffoons; on a bad day, their goofery is laced with malice.

-The die was cast in the very first episode, during which various police officers shoot an innocent person at a surprise party, beat up a mime, accidentally help facilitate sexual assault, and crash into another car—which luckily has a bunch of weed in the trunk, retroactively justifying the fender bender.
-This show is essentially a funny compendium of ways that police might abuse their power, and by the end of season two, all the main characters have been fired, arrested, and incarcerated.
+The die was cast in the very first episode, during which various police officers shoot an innocent person at a surprise party, beat up a mime, accidentally help facilitate sexual assault, and crash into another car—which, fortunately for the cops, has a bunch of weed in the trunk, retroactively justifying the fender bender.
+This show is essentially a funny compendium of ways that police officers abuse their power, and by the end of season two, all the main characters have been fired, arrested, and incarcerated.
 (Temporarily, it turns out.)

-“We’ve never shied from the race issue either,” Yarbrough says, as we discuss some of the poor behavior of the fictitious police force.
+“We’ve never shied from the race issue either,” Yarbrough says, as we discuss some of the poor behavior of his fictitious police force.
 “We’ve always spoken about it.”

 Indeed, the hundred or so episodes of Reno 911 are larded with moments that illustrate police prejudice.
-In one such instance, Lennon’s legendarily shorts-clad Lieutenant Dangle falsely assumes a coffee shop gave him the wrong order to stealthily signal that they’re being robbed.
+In one such instance, Lennon’s legendarily shorts-clad Lieutenant Dangle falsely assumes a coffee shop gave him the wrong order as a stealthy signal that they’re being robbed.
 Dangle then accosts the first Black customer he sees (30 Rock’s Keith Powell) before the misunderstanding is cleared up.
-In another episode, Yarbrough’s Hispanic partner Garcia (Carlos Alazraqui) suggests the pair interrogate a witness using the classic technique, “Good cop, Black cop.”
+In another episode, Yarbrough’s Hispanic partner Garcia (Carlos Alazraqui) suggests the pair interrogate a witness using the classic police technique, “Good cop, Black cop.”

 Perhaps the reason so few people seem to have noticed all the vaguely political and racial moments tucked into the show all these years is because the creators have always put funny first.
 In fact, Reno 911 became a cop show practically as an afterthought.

 It all started, in the early aughts, when Lennon put together a sketch show pilot with frequent collaborators Ben Garant and Kerri Kenney—a pilot Fox promptly scuttled after a table read.
-Since the show had been slated to pair with Cops on Fox’s Saturday night slate, the team pivoted to making a sketch show held together by interstitials of police heading to crime scenes, with each new sketch beginning once they arrive.
-Fox passed on this pilot as well, so Lennon and company reworked the show again and eventual sold it to Comedy Central, where it ran for six seasons of heavily improvised, cop-skewering shenanigans.
+Since the show had been slated to pair with Cops on Fox’s Saturday night slate, the team pivoted to a sketch show with interstitials of police officers cruising to crime scenes, each new sketch beginning once they arrive.
+After Fox passed on this pilot as well, Lennon and company reworked the show again and eventually sold it to Comedy Central, where it ran for six seasons of heavily improvised, cop-skewering shenanigans.

-Just because the show started mostly as a vehicle for the cast’s rare chemistry, though, doesn’t mean its creators aren’t also interested in making a statement.
+But just because the show started as a vehicle for the cast’s rare comic chemistry doesn’t mean its creators aren’t also interested in making a statement.

 “We know a lot of the crazy things that some cops are doing are not a laughing matter, but we do try to shine a light on all of the foolishness, and in a very fun way,” Niecy Nash says.
 “And I think that’s what art is supposed to do.”

 Of the show’s eight primary cast members, Nash is the one most responsible for getting the band back together for its current Quibi run.
-Although she has since gone on to an Emmy-nominated turn in Ava DuVernay’s When They See Us, and leads the ensemble cast of TNT hit, Claws, Nash was a Hollywood novice on Reno 911.
-Lennon and his partners cast her after seeing her perform standup at the Improv in L.A., near the end of the nine-month limit Nash had given herself to break through in entertainment before giving up and getting an office job.
-The reason she fought to get the show back on the air, though, is not just because of nostalgia, but because making it was some of the most fun she ever had.
+Although she has since gone on to an Emmy-nominated turn in Ava DuVernay’s When They See Us and leads the ensemble cast of TNT hit Claws, Nash was a Hollywood novice on Reno 911.
+Lennon and his partners cast her after seeing her perform standup at the Improv in L.A., near the end of Nash’s self-imposed nine-month limit to either break through in entertainment or give up and get an office job.
+The reason she fought to get Reno 911 back on the air, though, is neither nostalgia nor gratitude, but because making the show was some of the most fun she’s ever had.

 (Lennon takes this opportunity in the interview to point out that every time he followed up with Nash about her professed interest in making more Reno, she was busy dividing her time between several other TV shows and movies.)

 A lot else has changed in the world, beyond the state of Niecy Nash’s career, since Comedy Central canceled the show in 2009.
 Some of those changes are reflected in the new episodes.
 The show’s fake PSAs now include ones about International Pronouns Day and revenge porn.
-Patton Oswalt, who frequently guested during the original run, now plays a character clearly modeled after Alex Jones, and Lieutenant Dangle references the “fake news media.”
+Patton Oswalt, who frequently guested during the show’s original run, now plays a character clearly modeled after Alex Jones, and Lieutenant Dangle references the “fake news media.”
 Also, Lennon made it a point to recreate the infamous Richard Spencer face-punch in the new season, subbing in recurring character Gary the Klansman (Chris Tallman), who is now a Proud Boy.

 One of the most major changes in between seasons, though, was the rise in awareness of police brutality against Black people.
-Of the many nods to this recent development in the reboot, perhaps the most pointed is the two-episode arc in which the officers search for an unarmed white man to shoot—their first—to prove that they are, in the words of Deputy Jones, “equal opportunity shootists.”
+Of the many nods to this development in the reboot, perhaps the most pointed is the two-episode arc in which the officers search for an unarmed white man to shoot—their first—to prove that they are, in the words of Deputy Jones, “equal opportunity shootists.”

 Unfortunately, the show’s newly heightened racial message proved only too timely.
 Within weeks of the new episodes premiering on Quibi, George Floyd was murdered by police in Minneapolis.